sourcegraph/sourcegraph-public-snapshot/doc/user/code_intelligence/index.md

 #### Symbol sidebar

 We use [Ctags](https://github.com/universal-ctags/ctags) to index the symbols of a repository on-demand.
 These symbols are also used for the symbol sidebar, which categorizes declarations by type (variable, function, interface, etc).
-Clicking on a symbol int eh sidebar jumps you to the line where it is defined.
+Clicking on a symbol in the sidebar jumps you to the line where it is defined.

 <img src="img/SymbolSidebar.png" width="500"/>